uniquid/developer-wiki/architecture.md

 Introduction
 ------------
-The UniquID framework is builded over the **Entities**.
+The UniquID framework is built using the concept of **Entities**.
 An Entity is any device or system that runs the UniquID library.
 In every entity we can detect two kind of functionality: **Provider** and **User**.
 The Provider receives, across an **RPC** function requests from the User.

 The functions are identified by a number in range  between 0 and 143.
-The functions are divided into two separated groups:
+The functions are divided into two separate groups:

 * [**System Reserved**](../Documents/systemreserved.md):  range   **[0,31]** are reserved for framework managment
 * **User Defined** : range **[32,143]**  are reserved to be implemented in the application business layer.

-Every Entity has always the provider functionality (almost for the System Reserved functions)
+Every Entity always has the provider functionality (almost for the System Reserved functions)
 ____

 Smart Contract
 --------------

-Currently the UniquID library implement only **Smart-Contract V.0** that put in relationship three kinds of entites: User, Provider and **Revoker**.
+Currently the UniquID library implement only **Smart-Contract V.0** that puts in relationship three kinds of entites: User, Provider and **Revoker**.
-Smart contracts defines what the user is allowed to request to the Provider and give to the Revoker the possibility to revoke this grant.
+Smart contracts define what the user is allowed to request to the Provider and give to the Revoker the possibility to revoke this grant.
-The Contract structure is defined as a bitcoin transaction that have the structure defined on the table below:
+The Contract structure is defined as a bitcoin transaction that has the structure defined on the table below:

 |Input    |Output                                                           |
 |:-----|:-------------------------------------------------------------------|